mmomtchev/Urban-Tech-Guerilla/README.md

 One thing that you should be wary when using public Wi-Fi APs is to try to vary the locations.
 Otherwise you risk to always use the same provider which, if identified, might start tracking you.
 Refer to the section on *Randomizing the MAC address* in the router guide.

+#### Carrying a gun

+If you live in a state with lax gun control laws, you might be tempted to carry a gun.
+Do not.
+Nothing good will every come out of it.
+In most real-world situation carrying a gun is a very serious liability and not a advantage.

+Do not forget that a political activist is fighting for a tomorrow.
+One gunfight and there won't be a tomorrow - no matter who is killed or injured in it.
+It will surely be a huge political statement, but whether it will be the right one, is not that simple.

+If you want to carry a gun, you should not only be prepared to kill someone with it - you should also be prepared to get killed yourself and to spend your life in prison.

+Depending on your political goals, this might be a good choice.
+However those few situations which would actually require it are currently considered out for scope of this guide.

 ## Addendum

 ### Practical Guides